Theralpine

 PublishedRead8 min read

 Temperature is the single most important variable in cold plunging.
-Too warm and you won't trigger the physiological response the research describes.
-Too cold and you risk unnecessary discomfort, cold shock, or safety issues.
-Yet most guides skip over it, or give a single number that ignores the fact that different goals call for different temperatures.
+Too warm and you won't trigger the physiological response.
+Too cold and you risk discomfort or safety issues.
+The right temperature depends entirely on what you're trying to achieve.

 Why Temperature Matters So Much